abajwa-hw/security-workshops/Setup-kerberos-IPA-23.md

 ## Enable kerberos using wizard

+- Unless specified otherwise, the below steps are to be run on the HDP node

 - Ensure the IPA client was setup correctly on HDP by checking that the LDAP users are recognized by the OS.
 ```
 id paul      #or some other user contained in your LDAP